jgarnierGit/web-music-library/README.md

 (Also edit your music library to add geolocalisation link ;) )

+Incompatible with Chrome, <audio> balise is not displayed, but the song is playing.

 ## What it is

 - An Audio manager and player.
 Currently supporting MP3, OGG & WAV as I simply use <audio> html element.
 Sorry for all FLAC lovers.